DataDog/documentation/content/en/security_platform/notifications/_index.md

 ## Detection Rule notifications

-When you [create or modify a new detection rule][10], you can use the **Set Rule Case** or **Say What’s Happening** section to define the notifications that are sent.
+When you [create or modify a new detection rule][10], you can use the **Set rule case** or **Say what’s happening** section to define the notifications that are sent.

 ### Set rule case

-In the **Set Rule Case** section, add rule cases to determine when a detection rule triggers a security signal and the severity of the signal.
+In the **Set rule case** section, add rule cases to determine when a detection rule triggers a security signal and the severity of the signal.
 Use the **Notify** dropdown to send signal notifications generated from that case to the selected recipient(s).

 ### Say what's happening

-Use the **Say What's Happening** section to determine the content that is sent when a signal is generated.
+Use the **Say what's happening** section to determine the content that is sent when a signal is generated.

 #### Rule name